 What is Medicare?

-Medicare is a federal health insurance program in the United States that provides coverage to individuals who are 65 years or older, as well as certain younger individuals with disabilities.
-It is administered by the Centers for Medicare and Medicaid Services (CMS) and plays a crucial role in ensuring access to healthcare services for millions of Americans.
+Medicare is a federal health insurance program in the United States that primarily provides coverage to individuals who are 65 years or older.
+It also offers coverage to certain younger individuals with disabilities and those suffering from end-stage renal disease (ESRD).

 Definition of Medicare

 Medicare is designed to help alleviate the financial burden of healthcare expenses for eligible individuals.
 It is administered by the Centers for Medicare and Medicaid Services (CMS), a division of the Department of Health and Human Services.

 Here are some key points to understand about Medicare:

 - Medicare is an entitlement program, which means that individuals who meet the eligibility criteria are guaranteed coverage.

 - It is funded through payroll taxes, premiums paid by beneficiaries, and general government revenues.